MengRao/NanoLogLite/README.md

 # NanoLogLite
-NanoLogLite is a revised version of [NanoLog](https://github.com/PlatformLab/NanoLog) which is easier to use without performance compromise.
+NanoLogLite is a revised version of [NanoLog](https://github.com/PlatformLab/NanoLog), and is easier to use without performance compromise.

 ## The major changes are:
 * NanoLogLite writes directly in human readable format instead of writing to a binary file and needing an additional decoder for reading, this behaves like other log libraries.